 How Add Fill Light to Portrait Photos Using the Built-in Flash on Your Camera

 I’m not really excited about what it looks like, so I’m going to try something a little bit different.
-I think it has kind of a cheap ‘snapshotty’ to it.
-The flash is kind of overpowering the image, so the best way to make it look better is to turn it down just a bit.
+I think it has kind of a cheap ‘snapshotty’ look to it.
+The flash is kind of overpowering the image, so the best to make it look better is to turn it just a bit.

 I don’t know of any cameras out there that will give you full manual control over the built-in flash, but most of them do have a setting called flash compensation which allows you to adjust the flash’s auto settings a little bit.
 So let’s turn the flash compensation on our camera down all the way, and see what that looks like.